 These are the children who don’t find learning boring further down the line, simply because they are doing it for themselves and their own internal rewards.
 In order to foster intrinsic motivation we need to introduce some concepts to a young child’s learning environment:

 - Problem-Solving and Challenge: When there is a goal to solve an achievable conundrum we boost a child’s self-esteem which enables them to have confidence in their learning.

 - Interest and Curiosity: Young children are naturally curious, but if we can nurture this through piquing their curiosity further by using learning tools which they can easily relate to, and through play, then we really motivate them.

 - Self-determination: Young children are often at the mercy of others, but giving them scope to control, lead and determine some of their own learning gives them intrinsic drive.

 - Recognition: Recognising and praising success in young children is powerful for giving them the internal desire to go on.

 Fostering Intrinsic Motivation in the Early Years

-At its core, by fostering intrinsic motivation for learning in children as young as 3 to 7 years old, we ensure we engage them in their learning which fuels their ability to learn in the future.
+At its core, by fostering intrinsic motivation for learning in young children, we ensure we engage them in their learning which fuels their ability to learn in the future.
 These are then the children who go on to achieve well, not based on extrinsic motivators such as exam grades alone, but simply because they are skilled at and motivated by learning itself.

-Avery Hill Education Language Programmes for Early Years and Primary use stories with relatable characters to nurture a child’s intrinsic motivation to learn.
+The Tales of Arthur the Elf uses stories with relatable characters to nurture a child’s intrinsic motivation to learn.
 Children engaging with the stories are able to bring self-determination to their own learning along with other intrinsic motivators such as problem-solving, creativity and curiosity.
-You can find out more about our programmes here.
+To find out more about our programme, please click here.